RenRenJuan/ecb/README.md

 > Loads via require without error or warning from this level of sources.
 > 1 warning not directly referencing ecb, ignoring for now.

+> Currently all windows are working but have to toggle bounce display of the
+> ECB to get them all to show.

 ## Assessment

 > Now understand that ECB is thoroughly bitrotted at least wrt GNU Emacs 26.1.